Strate/sigh-await-and-merge/README.markdown

 # sigh-await-and-merge

-Sigh plugin for await initial phase completion and merge streams Works like merge builtin, but better.
+Sigh plugin for await initial phase completion and merge streams.

+Works like merge builtin, but better.

-You can read more on https://github.com/sighjs/sigh/issues/32 To get it work you can ask @ohjames to merge this PR: https://github.com/sighjs/sigh/pull/45
+You can read more on https://github.com/sighjs/sigh/issues/32

+To get it work you can ask @ohjames to merge this PR: https://github.com/sighjs/sigh/pull/45

 ## Example